pedroccpimenta/D4fa/readme.md

 (Please check [https://baze.cm-maia.pt/BaZe/consumoe.htm?cpe=PISCGFPRODFV](https://baze.cm-maia.pt/BaZe/consumoe.htm?cpe=PISCGFPRODFV))

 *Note*:
+- We have received data from June 1st to September 8th - from this data the email message reports the error bellow:
-In the past days, I'm receiving the following error message:
+- In the past days, I'm receiving the following error message:
 ![Error message](./pics/swerr.png)
 I've already reported this situation to Fronius.